and panoramic view from Sunrise Mountain along the Appalachian

 Group campsites: Nine group

-sites with fire rings and picnic tables; capacity varies.
+sites with fire rings and picnic tables.

 Horseshoe pits have been added to the group campsites and one location at Lake Ocquittunk.
 Please bring your own horseshoes and spikes.